MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `C) Have both the Compute Engine instance and the Cloud Bigtable instance to be in the same zone.`

-**Quick reason:** Have both the Compute Engine instance and the Cloud Bigtable instance to be in the same zone.

 <details>
 <summary>Full explanation</summary>